-Michaela ("Mickey") Merrill is 3 years old and was diagnosed with Sanfilippo Syndrome (also known as MPS III), a rare genetic disorder sometimes referred to as childhood Alzheimer's.
-Mickey has subtype-A which is the most common and also, unfortunately, the most severe.
-She is a bubbly, delightful little girl with a big belly laugh and a giant smile she shares with everyone.
+Michaela ("Mickey") Merrill is 4 years old and suffers from Sanfilippo Syndrome (also known as MPS III), a terminal genetic disorder often referred to as Childrens' Alzheimer's.
+Mickey is a bubbly, delightful little girl with a big belly laugh and a giant smile she shares with everyone.
 She loves her Bear and likes to show off "her baby" little sister Maya.
 Most of all, Mickey loves to ROCK OUT on the drums!

 Michaela was a happy, seemingly quite healthy baby.
 As the disease progressed, however, she began to lag behind developmentally, especially in speech.
-It was determined that she has hearing loss and is nearsighted, and testing was performed to see if these issues were related.
+Doctors found out she has hearing loss and is nearsighted, and ran tests to see if these issues were related.
 The testing unexpectedly discovered that she has Sanfilippo.
+Mickey has subtype-A which is the most common and also, unfortunately, the most severe.

 Currently there is no treatment or cure, but promising research is happening as we speak in both the US and abroad, so there is still hope for her.
 Her family and friends are working hard to get Mickey admitted into a clinical trial as soon as possible.
 With the degenerative nature of this illness, time is precious.

 Since MPS-III is a rare disease- only 1 in 70,000 births- much of the research that has been done has been privately funded by dedicated foundations like the Team Sanfilippo Foundation.
 We are raising funds to contribute to the Foundation in order to find a cure and treatments for Michaela and all kids like her who have this terrible disease.

-...For taking the time to read Mickey's story and help us on this journey.
+Thank you for taking the time to read Mickey's story and help us on this journey.
 Please check back soon for updates!

 Sign up for updates on research, sneak-peeks at events, and Mickey news!